jautenrieb/jautenrieb.github.io/_news/announcement_27.md

 related_posts: false
 ---

 I was invited to visit the [Aerospace Dynamics and Robust Control (AEROCON) Group](https://www.tudelft.nl/lr/organisation/departments/control-and-operations/control-and-simulation/research/aerospace-guidance-navigation-and-control/robust-flight-control) at TU Delft, where I presented a talk titled *“Safety Guarantees for Autonomous Aerial Systems: A Control Barrier Function Perspective”*.
-Many thanks to Dr. Spilios Theodoulis for the invitation and the colleagues at TU Delft for the engaging discussions.
+Many thanks to Prof. Spilios Theodoulis for the invitation and the colleagues at TU Delft for the engaging discussions.